-Luciano Spalletti spoke to the media ahead of tomorrow night’s crucial Serie A match against Parma.
+Luciano Spalletti held his traditional pre-match press conference ahead of tomorrow night’s crucial Serie A match against Roma.
 Here is what he said to the journalists who gathered at the Suning Training Centre earlier this afternoon: Continue reading